spacanowski/ytfr/README.md

 YT video fragment repeat

-Chrome extension for rapeing  .... ekhm .... repeating freagment of YT video.
+Chrome extension for raping....ekhm.... repeating freagment of YT video.

 #How to install